jackfoxy/urQL/docs/04-ddl-table.md

 table referenced by FOREIGN KEY does not exist table column referenced by FOREIGN KEY does not exist aura mis-match in FOREIGN KEY
-AS OF timestamp prior to latest system timestamp for table
+`<as-of-time>` timestamp prior to latest system timestamp for table

 # DROP TABLE